scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 ### The Monad Transformer Classes

-By convention, in Scalaz a monad `Foo` will have a transformer class called `Foot`.
+By convention, in Scalaz a monad `Foo` will have a transformer class called `FooT.
 In fact the monad instance is often just the transformer with the `Id` monad wrapped around it.
 Concretely, some of the available instances are:

 - [OptionT][scalaz.OptionT] and [ListT][scalaz.ListT], for `Option` and `List` respectively;
 - [EitherT][scalaz.EitherT], for Scalaz's disjunction;